 4.2.11.4 Number of PDU Sessions per network slice availability check and update procedure

 The number of PDU Sessions per network slice availability check and update procedure is to update (i.e. increase or decrease) the number of PDU Sessions established on S-NSSAI which is subject to NSAC.
 The SMF is configured with the information indicating which network slice is subject to NSAC.

+NOTE: EAC mode is not applicable for Number of PDU Sessions per network slice availability check and update procedure

 Figure 4.2.11.4-1: Number of PDU Sessions per network slice availability check and update procedure